-This year Behind The Leaf have been focussing on a singular initiative, their 'Coffee Drying/Vegetable Growing' bunk bed system.
+The past year BTL have been focussing on a singular initiative, their 'Coffee Drying/Vegetable Growing' bunk bed system.
 Implemented in 2019 the innovative solution means BTL's, mainly female, workforce can plant and cultivate fruits, greens and vegetables under the raised mesh beds where coffee is placed during drying season.
 Allowing for a more circular approach to the available space, this system was an instant success.
 In the middle of the pandemic, when things were uncertain and livelihoods for many in the villages was dire, the harvest from the bunk beds was kept in a freezer for nearby villages, instead of being sent to the markets to provide for the community.

 The economic downturn in Myanmar has been far-reaching and devastating.
 More and more families have moved into the surrounding villages looking for work.
 BTL have used their harvest to provide for the new families struggling to make ends meet.
 More food was harvested this past year with less left to go to seed in order to meet demand and BTL even produced thousands of ceramic water filters to ensure many of the new faces in the community had access to clean water as well.